CodeForBoulder/upswyng/README.md

 1. Clone (or fork and clone) this repository and `cd` into it

 2. Make sure docker is running on your machine.
-You can check by running `docker ps` in your terminal
+You can check by running `docker ps` in your terminal, also ensure you have [docker-compose](https://docs.docker.com/compose/install/) installed

 3. Run `yarn start:local`